cm-443/Trading-Model-Script/README.md

 Gather the historical data with 5-sec.py script via the Oanda API.
 It gathers 5 sec data for a 24 hour period, you’ll need to update the date for each time you run it.
 (Theres probably a better way.)
 The script also requires a file directory in your IDE (PyCharm) named “csv” and and the script called “lists.py”.
 The script will run, upload the csv files into the csv directory, and print a list in the “list.py” file.
 If you need 30 days of data, you’ll update the date each time and a new list will be entered into the list.py

 The script in list.py is suppose to compile all the lists into one master list and append the 'csv/' prefix when ran but its erroring out.
 Needs debugging.
+The model has a line for setting the prefix however.

 Once you have a list, add it to the tdi-model.py and run it.
 When finished, it will output the model in the main directory.